-- increase capacity of eligible communities to diversify and strengthen local economies - enhance resilience of eligible communities to manage current and future economic challenges and changes - increase opportunities for employment within eligible communities.
+- increase opportunities for employment within eligible communities - increase capacity of eligible communities to diversify and strengthen local economies - enhance resilience of eligible communities to manage current and future economic challenges and changes.

-The outputs will be the number of jobs created as a result of the projects and the number of projects supporting economic development activities that continue after the end of the projects.
+The benefits will be the number of jobs created as a result of the projects and the number of projects supporting economic development activities that continue after the end of the projects.